Darlington Raceway Served as the Setting for Both the Largest Margin of Victory in a NASCAR Cup Series Race and the Smallest

 Darel Dieringer led 199 laps of the 364-lap race and was seemingly on his way to an easy victory when the differential on his car developed major issues and took him out of the running as he slowed his pace and ultimately finished third.

 With no other car able to truly compete, Jarrett took advantage and cruised to a 14-lap victory.
-Yes, you read that right.
-A 14-lap victory.
-Jarrett was the only driver to actually finish all 364 laps and won by a record 19.25 miles over second-place finisher Buck Baker.
+Yes, you read that right — a 14-lap victory.
+Jarrett was the only driver to finish all 364 laps and won by a record 19.25 miles over second-place finisher Buck Baker.